Moving a Fireplace Cost

 How do you clean a marble fireplace?

-Avoid using any harsh cleaners or acidic cleaners on your marble fireplace, as these can harm the finish of the stone and can ruin its appearance.
+The best way to clean a marble fireplace is with a pH-neutral cleaner and a soft cloth.
+You should avoid using any harsh cleaners or acidic cleaners, as these can harm the finish of the stone and ruin its appearance.

 Does an open gas fire need a fireguard?

-It is highly recommended that you use a fireguard with all types of open fires.
-This can help to protect children and pets from the fire.
+You should use a fireguard with all types of open fires.
+This can help to protect children and pets from fire.
 Fireguards can also help prevent any hot materials from dropping away from the fire and stop any soft objects or clothing from catching fire by being too close to the flames.

 Does a gas fire require an electricity supply?